Naturaily/Naturaily-netlify/_career/junior-node-js-developer.md

       contents: a MacBook
 we-need-you-to:
   - expectation:
-      contents: at least 6 months of commercial experience in backend development
+      contents: commercially experienced in backend development (at least 6 months)
   - expectation:
-      contents: ES6/TypeScript knowledge
+      contents: familiar with ES6/TypeScript
   - expectation:
-      contents: SQL database experience
+      contents: experienced in using SQL databases
   - expectation:
-      contents: experienced with GIT usage
+      contents: experienced in using git
 would-be-great:
   - expectation:
-      contents: understanding of TDD
+      contents: understand TDD
   - expectation:
-      contents: experience with Shopify
+      contents: were experienced with Shopify
   - expectation:
-      contents: experience with Sequelize and Fastify
+      contents: were experienced with Sequelize and Fastify
   - expectation:
-      contents: experience with Google Cloud
+      contents: were experienced with Google Cloud
 benefits:
   - benefit:
       benefit-content: >-